Junecran/MA1805-portfolio/02 Movement/README.md

 - i for the outer loop (the main one),
 - j for the inner loop (the secondary one).

+Square brackets [] create an array, while parentheses () do not in JavaScript.
+- []	Array literal	 Creates an array
+- ()	Grouping / function call / comma operator

 ## Extra code comments
  **mouse coordinates tool made to limit the trial and error in placing objects.** Made with using p5.js References